 Giving to Special Collections

-For additional information please contact:
+For additional information regarding gifts of manuscript collections, please contact:

 - Collections Management and Processing Unit Head

 Donations to the University Archives may include documents and other materials that record the activities of the university, including administrative units, student organizations, and faculty.
 Additional information can be found in the University Archives Collection Policy and the Guidelines for Retiring Faculty.
 For donations of University of Arkansas materials, please contact: